Tldr; it’s more than okay to take it slow.READ MORE

-Even though the Japanese husband-and-wife duo Tats and Ena Otake (she’s pictured here!) weren’t trained as artists—he produced commercials, and she honed her a sushi-chef skills under her father—their thoughtful, detailed-oriented first careers set them up shockingly well to dive into their second, shared one: After a move from Hawaii to Greenpoint, Brooklyn, in 2011, they realized the opportunity to switch gears after nearly twenty years in their fields.
-“New York feels a place where you can start things,” Tats says, and, fours years later, they launched a line of origami-inspired leather bags and bent-line earrings under the name 8.6.4.
+Even though the Japanese designer Tatsuya Otake wasn't trained as an artist—he originally produced commercials—his thoughtful, detailed-oriented first career set him up shockingly well to dive into his second one: After a move from Hawaii to Greenpoint, Brooklyn, in 2011, he realized the opportunity to switch gears after nearly twenty years in his fields.
+“New York feels a place where you can start things,” Tatsuya says, and, fours years later, he launched a line of origami-inspired leather bags and bent-line earrings under the name 8.6.4.

 BEHIND THE SCENES